inaciosacataria/inaciosacataria/README.md

 <h3> Here's some fun facts about me: </h3>

-- 🔭 I’m currently working on Flutter Projects
+- 🔭 I’m currently working on Android and Node.js Projects
 - 🌱 I've 8+ months of professional experience worked at 5Gen Solutions and built three cross-platform applications in Flutter
-- 👯 I’m looking to collaborate on Flutter, Machine Learning and Deep Learning Projects
+- 👯 I’m looking to collaborate on Android, Web applications and Deep Learning Projects
-- 🤔 I’m lalso working as a Freelancer at Upwork and Fiverr.
+- 🤔 I’m also working as a Freelancer at Upwork and Fiverr.
-- 💬 Ask me about Programming or Machine Learning
+- 💬 Ask me about Programming

 ## **Linguagens e Ferramentas:**